-A "very important destination", includes those that offer access to goods, services and activities that society considers particularly important i.e. a hospital, a grocery store, a transit station, a community center, a retail center, or an employment center (where the community can reasonably expect to find employment).
+A "very important destination" includes those that offer access to goods, services, and activities that society considers particularly important, e.g., a hospital or other health care facility, a grocery store, a transit station, a community center, a retail center, or an employment center (where the community can reasonably expect to find employment).
 The applicant may be able to make a case for other destinations that are very important to the community benefitting from the proposed project.

-- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users. - Determine if an increase in active transportation modes can be realized by the project. - Determine if the local public health department and/or local non-profit that provides support for health equity/addressing health disparities - Was involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc. AND - Will continue to be engaged in the implementation of the project/program
+- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. For combined I/NI projects, the applicant should address both infrastructure and non-infrastructure elements. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users. - Determine if an increase in active transportation modes can be realized by the project. - Determine if the local public health department and/or local community-based organization that provides support for health equity/addressing health disparities - Was the local public health department or community-based organization involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc.; and - Will the local public health department or community-based organization continue to be engaged in the implementation of the project/program?

-Points Applicant's ability to make a case that the project will address need for active transportation.
-16-19 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: • creating or improving links or connections, • encouraging use of routes to very important destinations and community identified destinations.
-11-15 Points The answers in Part B demonstrate that the project will address the active transportation need presented in Part A by: • creating or improving links or connections, • encouraging use of routes to very important destinations and community identified destinations.
-6-10 Points The answers in Part B somewhat demonstrate that the project has the potential to address the active transportation needs presented in Part A by: (only 1 of the following) • creating or improving links or connections, • encouraging use of routes to very important destinations and community identified destinations.
-1-5 Points The answers in Part B minimally demonstrate that the project may address the active transportation needs presented in Part A by doing only 1 of the following: • creating or improving links or connections, • encouraging use of routes to very important destinations and community identified destinations.
-0 Points The application did not demonstrate in any way that the project would address the need presented in Part A.
+Points Applicant's ability to make a case that the project will address the need for active transportation.
+16-19 Points The answers in Part B clearly demonstrate without a doubt that the project will best address the active transportation needs presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+11-15 Points The answers in Part B demonstrate that the project will address the active transportation need presented in Part A by: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+6-10 Points The answers in Part B somewhat demonstrate that the project has the potential to address the active transportation needs presented in Part A by: (only 1 of the following) • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.
+1-5 Points The answers in Part B minimally demonstrate that the project may address the active transportation needs presented in Part A by doing only 1 of the following: • creating or improving links or connections, • encouraging the use of routes to very important destinations and community-identified destinations.

+0 Points The application did not demonstrate in any way that the project would address the need presented in Part A. ---------- --